 - Customer Relationship Management (CRM) Software: Shopper Analytics

-- In-store Sensors (Offline): In-store Traffic and Behaviour
+- In-store Sensors (Offline): In-store Traffic and Behavior

 - Inventory Management System: Product

-- Google Analytics (Online): Website Traffic and Behaviour
+- Google Analytics (Online): Website Traffic and Behavior

 Think of these tools as seeds and the data that they collect as fruit.